webvpro/ttrpg-fyi/src/content/compendiums/csrd/en/artifacts/magebreak-manacles.md

-These manacles, which can be applied to both wrists of a willing or helpless target, hinder manual tasks by two steps (or four steps if the target's hands are manacled behind their back).
+> **Effect:** These manacles, which can be applied to both wrists of a willing or helpless target, hinder manual tasks by two steps (or four steps if the target's hands are manacled behind their back).
 In addition, the manacles prevent the use of alchemical, magical, or other uncanny abilities if the target's level is less than the artifact's.
 (PCs must succeed on an Intellect‑based roll against the manacles' level before using a supernatural ability and, on a failed attempt, take Intellect damage [ignores Armor] equal to the manacles' level.)